-Dengue: In August 2018, Iloilo City was declared in a “state of calamity” due to dengue.
-July 2019, Health Secretary Francisco T. Duque III has ordered an intensified response in Western Visayas as cases increased 259% to 18,834 from January 1 to July 13.
+Dengue: In 2018, Iloilo City was declared in a “state of calamity” due to dengue.
+Meanwhile, in 2019, Health Secretary Francisco T. Duque III has ordered an intensified response in Western Visayas as cases increased 259% to 18,834 from January 1 to July 13.
 In this article, we will talk about the disease, its etiology, symptoms, treatment, and prevention.

 What is Dengue